ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 | 2008 | 0 | 0 | 2 |
 | 2009 | 0 | 0 | 2 |

+**CHECK** Only two duplicates in 2017 were updated and only those were integrated

 ## NETHERLANDS

 ### recruitment